godotengine/godot-docs/classes/class_basebutton.rst

 - :ref:`DrawMode<enum_BaseButton_DrawMode>` **get_draw_mode** **(** **)** const

 Returns the visual state used to draw the button.
 This is useful mainly when implementing your own draw code by either overriding _draw() or connecting to "draw" signal.
-The visual state of the button is defined by the ``DRAW_*`` enum.
+The visual state of the button is defined by the :ref:`DrawMode<enum_BaseButton_DrawMode>` enum.

 ----